777wolf/AI-Enhanced-Active-Directory-SOC-Lab-Using-Splunk/README.md

-# AI-Enhanced-Active-Directory-SOC-Lab-Using-Splunk
-Good.
-Below is your project converted into a clean, structured GitHub README format suitable for a public repository.

-You can paste this directly into:

-README.md

 **AI-Enhanced Active Directory SOC Lab Using Splunk** 📌 Project Overview
 This project demonstrates the design and implementation of a Security Operations Center (SOC) lab to monitor Active Directory authentication events using Splunk Enterprise.